cobalthq/step_by_step/README.md

 ## Foolish assumptions

-It is assumed that you have a `current_user` method in your application controller that provides the authenticated user or nil if not authenticated (standard behavior, used e.g. by Devise).
+- It is assumed that you have a `current_user` method in your application controller that provides the authenticated user or nil if not authenticated (standard behavior, used e.g. by Devise)
+- You are using Rails
+- Your user model's primary key is `id` (Rails default)

 ## Dependencies